Jonatas-01/DocAdvanced/README.md

 Other files, such as `models.py` and `forms.py`, were not linted in the same way due to long lines that are structurally difficult to break without reducing readability or introducing complexity.
 However, **PEP 257-compliant** docstrings were added to all Python files.

-Check the screenshot from CI Pyhton Linter [validation-python](/docs/validation/validation-python.md).
+Check the screenshot from CI Python Linter [validation-python](/docs/validation/validation-python.md).

 Aside from a few `messages` lines that exceed the standard character limit and are not practical to break without reducing readability, the files successfully passed the **PEP8 validation** with **NO ERRORS**.